sebastienroy/shutter_speed_tester/README.md

 # shutter_speed_tester

-The shutter spped tester is a project which goal is to design and build a tool that allows to test the shutter speed accuracy of a film camera
+The shutter speed tester is a project which goal is to design and build a tool that allows to test the shutter speed accuracy of a film camera